Xabaril/AspNetCore.Diagnostics.HealthChecks/AzureDevOpsTasks/overview.md

  To configure the extension in its basic form,you need to provide following parameters:
  - *Display name*: Name for the Release Gate.
  - *Url for Asp.Net Core Health Check*: Full url for your Asp.Net Core Health Check (i.e.: https://mywebsite.com/health).
+ - *Value of healthy response for the check to verify*: By default, when using [**Health Check UI**](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) it is *Healthy*, but it can be changed in the [**Health Checks Response Writer**](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-2.2#customize-output) so review it when configuring it.

 #### Filter by particular Health Check
 With this, we can filter out for a particular Health Check from the configured ones, but this requires a little bit more configuration both in the tasks and in your application code.

-To prepare the application you need to add and configure [**Health Check UI**](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) package in your application.

 When configuring it, we also need to modify the HTTP responses for it, as the Release Gates always checks for the HTTP 200 OK code, and if some Health Checks fails, by default it returns an HTTP 503 Error, which will make the Release Gate fail no matter if the particular Health Check is Healthy or not.
 So we need to add this code when configuring Health Check UI:
 ``` C#